sarojmaharana1980/KPMG-Tech-Challenge/Challenge-3/README.md

 Added javascript which will iterate through the object  value and extract the key and and values

+Detail steps of execution mentioned as a commentline

 Other alternatives available

 Use of Lodash libraries